-Put toiletries in plastic cases and then in plastic Ziploc bags for double protection against leaks.
-Plastic bags come in handy for many things, including damp laundry and washcloths.
-Our journey will take us to the northern part of the British Isles which will be cold for most of us.
-The average day temperature is about 67° .
-London will be the warmest (around 71°), and Edinburgh will be the coolest (around 62°).
-The nights average 53° .
+Although the summer is the warmest time to visit Alaska and the Yukon, it will still be cold for most of us.
+The average day temperature is about 66°.
+Fairbanks will be the warmest city we visit (around 71°), and Valdez will be the coolest (around 58°).
+The nights will average about 48°.